xBalbinus/tribeaudit/findings.md

 ## 3. Remove unnecessary nonReentrant modifiers for gas savings

 The only two functions that benefit from the nonReentrant modifier are the `boost` and `slurp` functions of TurboSafe.sol.
-The other functions can remove the nonReentrant modifier.
+The other functions can remove the nonReentrant modifier because they either 1. do not modify state variables or 2. follow the checks-effects-interaction pattern.
+As a result, the ReentrancyGuard import in TurboGibber.sol can be completely removed.

 ## Proof of concept/Steps to Reproduce